sunpy/sunpy.org/source/about.rst

     <embed>
       <div class="divider"></div>
-      	<h4>SunPy is a living code base with many contributors.
-Anyone can and is welcome to get involved.</h4>
+      	<h4>SunPy is an alternative to the popular SolarSoft analysis environment.</h4>
       	<p class="content">
       	  The IDL-based SolarSoft analysis environment is a mature and rich code base to do Solar physics.
 Unfortunately not every person or institution have the capital necessary to fund a yearly IDL license.
 With the rise of scientific computing in Python new tools are now available to make developing the basics of a solar data analysis environment straightforward.
       	</p>